zammad/zammad-admin-documentation/system/data-privacy.rst

 Data Privacy
 ************

-Zammad allows you to delete any user and it's belonging customer tickets.
+Zammad allows you to delete any user and its associated customer tickets.
 This is an easy and great addition to our `console way <https://docs.zammad.org/en/latest/admin/console/dangerzone-for-experts.html#deleting-customers>`_.

 .. figure:: /images/system/data-privacy/creating-a-new-deletion-task.png